Home > Management > Lean > Lean: optimize to perform

 Tools are good.
 Culture is better.

-– so-called “fundamentals” (5S, Visual Management, standardization, etc.);
+- (5S, Visual Management, standardisation, etc.);

-– process mapping (SIPOC, Swimlane diagram, VSM, etc.);
+- Process mapping (SIPOC, Swimlane diagram, VSM, etc.);

-– aimed at problem solving (Ishikawa, 5 Why, QRQC, etc.);
+- aimed at problem solving (Ishikawa, 5 Whys, QRQC, etc.);

-– “Just-in-Time” (Kanban, Takt Time, Push/Pull Flow, etc.);
+- Just-in-time" (Kanban, Takt Time, Push/Pull Flow, etc.);

 lean management 2 - ORSYS @orsys

-We often hear that lean is based on " practical sense ".
-It's true but… Based on our experiences (young graduate or very experienced person) or our culture (American, Korean, French, etc.), we may not all have the same “practical sense”.
+We often hear that lean is based on "Practicality.
+That's true, but...
+Based on our experience (recent graduate or very experienced person) or our culture (American, Korean, French...), we may not all have the same "practical sense".

-Beyond tools, lean is above all a state of mind.That of see problems as opportunities to improve.
+Beyond the tools, lean is above all a state of mind.That of see problems as opportunities to improve.

 Our expert